MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Introduction and Motivation

-While training can be computationally expensive on mobile devices, it is essential to execute it efficiently using available resources.
-An important aspect of the training process is determining the stopping criteria as indiscriminate continuation can lead to overfitting and corruption of the model weights.
-To address this issue, we use the word error rate (WER) as an evaluation metric to determine when to stop the training.
-We also incorporated the available battery percentage in the mobile phones to make the decision.
-In summary, our approach offers a practical solution for effectively training ASR models on mobile devices.

-We summarise our contributions as follows: \begin{itemize} \item We propose a resource-aware sub-model based training approach for ASR models that takes into account the storage, and battery capabilities of mobile phones. \item We explore the correlation between available resources and training time, and demonstrate the efficacy of utilising sub-models for training in such scenarios. \item We perform an efficient training by considering the evaluation metric and battery constraints of the mobile phones and halt training accordingly. \item We demonstrate the working of our approach by deploying on multiple mobile phones and by using various accented speech to mimic real-life scenarios. \item We provide a complete overview of creating personalised models by considering multiple rounds of training. \end{itemize}
+We summarize our contributions through this work as follows: \begin{itemize} \item We propose a resource-aware sub-model-based training approach for ASR models that considers the storage, and battery capabilities of mobile phones. \item We explore the correlation between available resources and training time, and demonstrate the efficacy of utilising sub-models for training in scenarios with limited resources. \item We conduct training by considering the evaluation metric, battery and memory constraints of the mobile phones and halt training accordingly. \item We demonstrate the working of our approach by deploying on multiple mobile phones and by using various accented speech to mimic real-life scenarios. \item We provide a complete overview of creating personalized models by considering multiple rounds of training. \end{itemize}

-This paper is organised as follows.
-We begin by presenting our adaptive resource-aware on-device training procedure to train an ASR model on mobile phones in Section 2.
-We then explain the implementation and experimental setup in Section 3.
-We present the comprehensive results from training speech recognition model on mobile phones by varying relevant metrics in Section 4.
+This paper is organized as follows.
+In Section \ref{sec:related_works}, we first introduce the currently available techniques for on-device personalization.
+In Section \ref{sec:methodology}, we propose our resource-based adaptive on-device training procedure to train an ASR model on mobile phones.
+We then explain the implementation and experimental setup in Section \ref{sec:implementation}.
+In Section \ref{sec:experimental results}, we present the comprehensive results and discussions.
+We then present the summary and future scope in Section \ref{sec:summary}.